GuoyiLi1991/DeepLearning.Ai-Certifications/TensorFlow Advanced Technique Specialization/README.md

 ---

-# Certification once all courses are released and completed.
+# Certification will be displayed once all courses are released and completed...
 <!--
 <p align="center">
   <img src="NA.jpg" | width=800 />